What is Bitcoin and cryptocurrency?

-This means that if you sell your Bitcoin for more than bought it for, you could be liable to pay tax on the profit made, minus your tax-free allowance and any allowable expenses (e.g. dealing costs, stamp duty, advertising.)
+This means that if you sell your Bitcoin for more than bought it for, you could be liable to pay tax on the profit made, minus your annual tax-free allowance (£12,300, as of the 2020-21 financial year) and any allowable expenses (e.g. dealing costs, stamp duty, advertising).

 - Find out more: how capital gains are taxed

 Cryptocurrencies require large amounts of energy.
 This is because mining for crypto involves heavy computer calculations to verify transactions.

 Using large amounts of energy is a major contributor to air pollution and climate change.